-Since I started writing about 3 months ago, there’s a nagging question in my head.
+Since I started writing, there’s a nagging question in my head.

-I have worked previously as a copywriter in a small ad agency.
+I have previously worked as a copywriter at a small ad agency.
 And as a freelance copywriter as well.
 That was a long time ago.
 I remember once when a colleague and mentor, pointing to the ad I wrote in the local newspaper, said:

 It was an eureka moment for me.